futureofcoding/futureofcoding.org/drafts/dctp.md

 In his 1977 Turing Award Lecture, [Can Programming Be Liberated from the von Neumann Style?
 A functional style and its algebra of programs](http://www.thocp.net/biographies/papers/backus_turingaward_lecture.pdf), John Backus explains how denotational semantics uncovers the hidden complexities in imperative, von-Neumann-based languages:

-> When applied to a von Neumann language ... the complexity of the language is mirrored in the complexity of the description, which is a bewildering collection of productions, domains, functions, and equations that is only slightly more helpful in proving facts about programs than the reference manual of the language...
+> the complexity of the language is mirrored in the complexity of the description, which is a bewildering collection of productions, domains, functions, and equations that is only slightly more helpful in proving facts about programs than the reference manual of the language...

 In other words, most programming languages lack powerful mathematical properties.
 For example, the lack of equational reasoning (being able to replace expressions with equal ones) makes it difficult to reason about such programs, let alone *prove* things about them.
 Additionally, lacking in mathematical properties prevents composability and modularity of programs.
 [TODO maybe join this section with the composability and modularity from the section above?]